Volunteering at Christmas

 According to Australia Bureau of Statistics figures released in July 2010, 36 per cent of Australian adults volunteer each year; this equates to around 6.1 million people who are giving their time.

-Volunteering is sure to make you feel warm and fuzzy inside, but you will also be building your career prospects as you get into the spirit of giving.
+‘Tis the season to give back, and volunteering is sure to make you feel warm and fuzzy inside, but you will also be building your career prospects as you get into the spirit of giving.
 Volunteer work looks excellent on your resume.
-Employers will recognise that you're a compassionate person who uses their initiative and has a well-attuned social conscience.
+Employers will recognise that you’re a compassionate person who uses their initiative and has a well-attuned social conscience.

 And remember, when it comes to generosity, what goes around comes around …